India

 In December 2024, the National Judicial Academy in Bhopal hosted a workshop for judges of various High Courts across India on information and communication technologies, including dedicated sessions on the use of AI in the courtroom.

 Moreover, from April 2025 judicial officers presiding over trial courts began receiving training on the use of AI tools to aid and expedite judicial decision-making, particularly in ‘routine cases’.
 While no official reports are available, the press reporting on these training efforts clarifies that the training pertains to the use of AI tools to process case information, background details, and past orders towards greater efficiency, rather than in an effort to augment or replace judicial decision-making.
+As at March 2026, there is no publicly available material to suggest dedicated judicial training on deepfake detection exists in India.

 Police training institutions have also begun integrating AI into their professional development programmes.
 At the Police Training Centre in Medchal, Hyderabad, officers attended a refresher course in August 2025 led by an AI expert.
 The session ‘offered invaluable hands-on and insightful training on how AI can be leveraged in modern policing’.
 Training focused on phishing and scam detection, deepfake identification, social media analysis, mobile tracking, digital evidence collection, and voice recognition.